Hearts full for an empty homes tax: Santa Cruz set to follow path of other ‘second home’ destinations

 In order to put more money toward affordable housing solutions, advocates want to follow steps taken by voters in Oakland and Vancouver by taxing homeowners who live in their homes for fewer than 120 days in a calendar year.

-As the city of Santa Cruz deals with continued issues of both housing affordability and limited housing stock, some locals believe they’ve found an answer: taxing homeowners whose properties are empty 120 days or more per year.
+As the city of Santa Cruz deals with continued issues of both housing affordability and limited housing stock, some locals believe they’ve found an answer: taxing homeowners whose properties are “in use” less than 120 days per year.

 On Oct.
 7, the group known as the “Yes On Empty Home Tax Santa Cruz” committee filed a notice of intent to launch a ballot measure to tax vacant properties in the city of Santa Cruz.
 It’s a tactic that’s been approved by voters and established recently in other high-priced West Coast cities, such as Oakland and Vancouver, British Columbia.

-From the group’s research thus far — with census numbers showing 9.5% of Santa Cruz’s units as vacant for 120-plus days annually — there are more than 2,000 units in the city that could be eligible for the tax.
+From the group’s research thus far — with census numbers showing 9.5% of Santa Cruz’s units as vacant for fewer than 120 days annually — there are more than 2,000 units in the city that could be eligible for the tax.
 If only 500 of those homeowners paid the tax, the city could gain $3 million annually that could be put toward affordable housing development.

 The group will start collecting signatures on Oct.
 22 to be accepted for the November 2022 ballot, and will host a launch party event Saturday at Shanty Shack Brewing to discuss the need and momentum for the initiative.